Unbalanced droplets of one-dimensional mixtures of fermions: Results

 Fig. \ref{fig4} gives us the same information as Fig. \ref{fig1}, but for arrangements in which the spin-polarized component belongs to the $^{171}$Yb isotope.
-This implies that the interactions between the two sets of $^{173}$Yb atoms are repulsive, as corresponds to the positive three-dimensional scattering length \cite{pra77} between them.
-In that figure, we only display energies per particle for two clusters.
-The reason is that they are the only two for which the density profiles are stable according to the criterion described in the previous paragraph.
+This implies that the interactions between the two (or three) sets of $^{173}$Yb atoms are repulsive, as corresponds to the positive three-dimensional scattering length \cite{pra77} between them.
+In that figure, we only display energies per particle for four clusters.
+The reason is that they are the only ones for which the density profiles are stable according to the criterion described in the previous paragraph.
 When the number of $^{171}$Yb decreases (or, equivalently, the number of $^{173}$Yb increases), the clusters end up either splitting into smaller units or regularly spreading along the simulation runs with no equilibrium final position.
 This last circumstance would be akin to "evaporation".
+This happens also when we considered clusters in which the spin-polarized part corresponds to $^{173}$Yb and the two-spin $^{171}$Yb sets are too unequal, for instance for a 30-12/(12+6) arrangement or for the case in which the number of unequal sets of spins is three (out of the 6 possible for the $^{173}$Yb SU(6) atoms), as in the 35-(6+6+6)/17 atoms.
 The density profile for the stable 35-(9+9)/17 cluster is displayed in Fig. \ref{perfil2}.
 There, we can see that this droplet is wider than its counterpart of the same size.
 Obviously, this is due to the repulsive interactions between atoms in the (9+9) subcluster.
 In any case, the nine atom subunits are contained within the limits of their spin-polarized counterparts and the whole cluster is stable due to the attractive $^{171}$Yb-$^{173}$Yb interactions.